 For this report, two tables were generated that ranked services needed and services in which respondents reported a gap (i.e., needed the service but did not receive it).
-For Table A.1, ranking was determined by the total number of respondents who provided a response that they either needed and received or needed but did not receive each service.
-For Table A.2, ranking was determined by the total number of respondents who provided a response that they interview each service.
+For Table A. I, ranking was determined by the total number of respondents who provided a response that they either needed and received or needed but did not receive each service.
 For Table A.2, ranking was determined by the total number of respondents who provided a response that they needed but did not receive each service.
-In each table, the service with the highest number of respondents is ranked first, and the service with the lowest number of respondents is ranked last.
+In each table, the service with the highest number of respondents is ranked last.